Retirement Homes in Fairview, North Carolina

 - Lake Park Nursing And Rehabilitation Center

-Wellspring Lutheran Services is a senior retirement home in Fairview, North Carolina that can provide skilled nursing care and assistance to up to 39 senior citizens.
-It is located at 1390 Maple Drive, Fairview North Carolina 48621 zip code and includes services and amenities such as a dementia care unit, secured grounds, dialysis and transportation services.
+Wellspring Lutheran Services is a retirement home in Fairview, North Carolina that can provide skilled nursing care and assistance to up to 39 senior citizens.
+It is located at 1390 Maple Drive, Fairview North Carolina 48621 zip code and includes services and amenities such as a memory care unit, security system, cable TV and transportation to outings.
 Wellspring Lutheran Services became licensed by Medicare to provide nursing care services on 04/18/1979 and accepts Medicare and Medicaid.
 License #: 235400.

 Fleshers Fairview Health Care is a nursing and retirement facility located at 3016 Cane Creek Road that provides nursing services to all Buncombe county residents.
-It provides amenities such as Alzheimer’s care, IV therapy, apnea monitoring and dental services.
-Fleshers Fairview Health Care is able to provide nursing care services to up to 106 older adults at once who are looking for retirement homes in Fairview, NC.
+It provides services such as dementia and Alzheimer's care, physical services, wound care and dermatology services.
+Fleshers Fairview Health Care can provide nursing care services to up to 106 older adults at once who are looking for retirement homes in Fairview, NC.
 It became licensed on 01/30/1992 with license number 345413.

 Frequently Asked Questions About Nursing Homes in Fairview, North Carolina